Large site owner's guide to managing your crawl budget

 - Consolidate duplicate content.
 Eliminate duplicate content to focus crawling on unique content rather than unique URLs.

-- Return 404/410 for permanently removed pages.
-Google won't forget a URL that it knows about, but a 404 is a strong signal not to crawl that URL again.
+404status code is a strong signal not to crawl that URL again.
 Blocked URLs, however, will stay part of your crawl queue much longer, and will be recrawled when the block is removed.

 - Keep your sitemaps up to date.
 Google reads your sitemap regularly,